1.

 10.

 Averill, Bruce & Eldredge, Patricia.
-Chemistry: principles, patterns, and applications.
-(Pearson Benjamin Cummings, 2007).
+Chemistry: Principles, Patterns, and Applications.
+(Pearson Benjamin Cummings, San Francisco, Calif, 2007).

 11.

-Housecroft, Catherine E. & Constable, Edwin C. Chemistry: an introduction to organic, inorganic and physical chemistry.
-(Prentice Hall, 2010).
+Housecroft, Catherine E. & Constable, Edwin C. Chemistry: An Introduction to Organic, Inorganic and Physical Chemistry.
+(Prentice Hall, Harlow, 2010).

 12.